memvid/memory-cli/windows/README.md

 - `installer.nsi` - NSIS installer script
 - `logo.bmp` - Logo image displayed on welcome and finish pages
-- `memorycli.exe` - Windows executable (download from GitHub releases)
+- `memorycli.exe` - Windows executable (place this file here before building)

+## Notes

+- The installer requires `memorycli.exe` to be present in the `windows` directory before building
+- The installer reads the license from `../LICENSE` (project root)
+- The installer will be named `memvid-installer.exe` when built